palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 Contributors should be able to run the tests from within their IDE using a language-native test harness.
 For example, for conjure-java, the tests should be runnable from JUnit inside IntelliJ.

-It is recommended that setting up the tests for the first time requires minimal hand-written network requests - ideally, these should just be loaded from the master test-cases.json file to facilitate easy updates.
+It is recommended that setting up the tests for the first time requires minimal hand-written network requests - ideally, these should just be loaded from the master `test-cases.json` file to facilitate easy updates.

 ## `test-cases.json`

-The test-cases.json file should be well-typed and easy to deserialize.
+The test-cases.json file should be well-structured (i.e. can be deserialized into a Conjure-defiend type).
 It should capture behaviour and edge cases from [wire.md](https://github.com/palantir/conjure/blob/develop/wire.md), e.g.:

 * primitives (string, boolean, datetime, safelong, etc)
 * collection types (list, set, map, optional)